Agnika0987/upliance.ai-Assignment/README.md

 **3) Order Details Analysis**

-a)	Total Revenue : No.of orders placed as per users data is 94, but the order details table has only 17 orders – considering 17 orders revenue, revenue generated is 180USD.
+a)	Total Revenue : No.of orders placed as per users data is 94, but the order details table has only 17 orders and all orders are not completed(2 of them cancelled) considering it, only completed order’s revenue is calculated i.e., 156.5USD.

 b)	Order Completion: A significant number of orders were   completed, with a smaller proportion canceled.
 This indicates a reliable order fulfillment process.